hm-projects/cg-1-lines/README.md

 ## Why is our solution correct?

-Besides that edge case handling was solved simple and elegant not facilitating nasty bugs or oversights, we have extensive test cases covering simple, complex and special cases
+Besides that edge case handling was solved simple and elegant not facilitating nasty bugs or oversights, we have extensive test cases covering simple, complex and special cases.

 ## Bounding Box Test Early Return